Hidden East Anglia:

 Samson & Hercules

-Gog and Magog are the lesser-known names of two plaster statues in Norwich.
-Generally called Samson and Hercules (TG233088), they stand either side of the entrance to the 17th century house (once the site of a plague pit and now a night club) of that name in Tombland.
+Gog and Magog are the lesser-known names of two statues in Norwich.
+Generally called Samson and Hercules (TG233089), they stand either side of the entrance to the 17th century house (once the site of a plague pit and more recently a night club) of that name in Tombland.
 Tradition says when they hear the clock strike twelve, they step down from their pedestals.
-The original statues were of timber, but were replaced when Samson lost an arm.
+The original statues were of timber, but were replaced in 1993 after Samson lost an arm, and are now fibreglass replicas.
+Conservation work has revealed that Hercules was actually already a replica, made of wood, but dating to 1890.
+Samson, on the other hand, has been dated to the mid-17th century, and having been stripped of 60 layers of paint, is now on display at the Museum of Norwich at the Bridewell.

 "The figures date from 1656....According to legend, when the clocks strike midnight, the figures belabour each other with their clubs".1